anilchintala/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 if the machine is gossiping without any errors it can be spun up on the mainnet to start reading the chain.

-exit gosspy with ctrl + c
+exit gossip with ctrl + c

 create keys.

-IF RPC then these are throw away keys.
-You do not need to set a password for the keys. no need to copy seed phrases.
+RPCs use throw away keys.
+These keys allow and RPC to be fully functional but do not need funds and do not need to be saved (because you can just make new ones if you need to ).
+You do not need to set a password for the keys.
+No need to copy seed phrases.
 You do not need a wallet-keypair if just RPC.
-Skip to making validator-keypair
 ```
 solana-keygen new -o ~/validator-keypair.json